 Plan trainings to build tobacco control policy capacity in the focal country(ies).

-Bachelor’s or Master’s degree in Public Health, Public Policy, Political Science, or other closely related field required.
+Bachelor’s degree in Public Health, Public Policy, Political Science, or other related field required.

-A minimum of three years of related experience.
+A minimum of five years of related experience.

 Fluent in Chinese, Bahasa Indonesia, Tagalog, Urdu or another focal country official language required.